-The Designated Safeguarding Lead and the Designated Deputy are also available to offer generic and specific information, advice, and guidance to staff around day-to-day safeguarding matters either by phone or by email.
+Designated Safeguarding Leads and the Designated Deputies also offer information, advice and guidance to staff around safeguarding matters either by phone or by email.

 PREVENTING EXTREMISM AND RADICALISATION

 What is this policy for?

 Lambeth Adult Learning is committed to providing a secure environment for learners, where they feel safe and are kept safe and where equality and inclusion are actively promoted.